haberdashPI/vscode-modal-keys/README.md

 To quickly jump inside documents ModalKeys provides two bookmark commands:

-- `modaledit.defineBookmark` stores the current position in a bookmark, and
+- `modalkeys.defineBookmark` stores the current position in a bookmark, and
-- `modaledit.goToBookmark` jumps to the given bookmark.
+- `modalkeys.goToBookmark` jumps to the given bookmark.
-- `modaledit.showBookmarks` shows the defined bookmarks in the command bar and allows jumping to them by selecting one.
+- `modalkeys.showBookmarks` shows the defined bookmarks in the command bar and allows jumping to them by selecting one.

 The first two commands take one argument which contains the bookmark name.
 It